Yash1882/AI-Hand-Detection/README.md

 ## 💪 Try it
 If you are not convinced yet just try it out here: https://woody.pizza/tensorflow/hand-detection/

-There is also an example where you can control the mouse by using your hand: https://woody.pizza/tensorflow/hand-detection/mouse

 ## 🌐 Multiple browser support
 Probably this will work with the most browsers, but here is a list which browsers I have tested: